 Recent neuroscience research reveals that smartphones don’t just distract when they ring – their mere presence drains cognitive resources:

-- Having your phone on your desk – even face down and on silent – reduces available working memory (Ward et al., 2017, University of Texas)
+• Having your phone on your desk – even face down and on silent – reduces working memory capacity by 10-12% (Ward et al., 2017, University of Texas)

-- Participants who left phones in another room scored significantly higher on cognitive tests
+• Participants who left phones in another room scored 26% higher on cognitive tests

 Solution: The Phone Quarantine Protocol